Xenomorph: Cocoon

 The xenomorph lifecycle is expanded in the movie Alien: Romulus with the introduction of a "cocoon" stage, which bridges the gap between the chestburster and the fully-grown adult xenomorph stages as witnessed by the characters Bjorn and Kay while aboard the derelict Renaissance space station.
 It is shown that a chestburster which had emerged from their crew-mate Navarro had attached itself to a wall and electrical cables building a biomechanical protective cocoon around itself after shedding its skin.
 While inside the cocoon, the chestburster transformed into a fully-grown adult drone xenomorph.

+Soldiers

+Also known as xenomorphs warriors, soldiers get from 7-8 ft tall and have all the same features as a standard xenomorph drones, some differences between them and drones are they have a ridged head and elbow spurs on their arms (with the exception of the soldiers from Aliens vs. Predator: Requiem). they are the stage right after drone and usually are found with other soldiers.

+They made their first debut in Aliens and its been in ongoing debate whether or not there the same thing as xenomorphs drones but with recent sources like the Alien: The Roleplaying Game and Aliens: Fireteam Elite using the term it seems like they are no longer one in the same with xenomorph drones.

+The behind the scenes reason for their ridged skulls was because the domes kept breaking during action sequences and James Cameron thought it looked cooler.
+The suits were designed by Stan Winston in aliens and ADI designed the suits in Aliens vs. Predator: requiem.

 Alternative forms

 Aliens take on various forms depending on the characteristics of their hosts.
 Most of the Aliens seen to date have been human-spawned, but a number of Aliens born from other hosts have also been seen.
 Some of these are also a different variants or species altogether such as the Neomorph and Deacon.